Writing guide · 6 min read

 The Left Hand of Darkness as thought experiment

-Her 1976 essay “Is Gender Necessary?” (revised and expanded as “Is Gender Necessary?
-Redux” in 1987) describes the thought experiment behind The Left Hand of Darkness.
+Her 1976 essay “Is Gender Necessary?” (revised and expanded years later as “Is Gender Necessary?
+Redux”) describes the thought experiment behind The Left Hand of Darkness.
 She removed biological sex from a humanoid society not to make a statement about gender but to ask a genuine question: what changes?
 What social structures, what language, what power relationships, what concepts of identity are dependent on a binary sex distinction, and which are not?
 The novel is the result of running that experiment to its conclusions.

 Anthropology as a working method